influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/working/custom_output.md

     parent: work-w-kapacitor
 ---

-If you haven't already, check out [this] (https://github.com/influxdb/kapacitor/blob/master/CONTRIBUTING.md) information to get started contributing.
+If you haven't already, check out the [Kapacitor contributing guidelines](https://github.com/influxdb/kapacitor/blob/master/CONTRIBUTING.md) for information about how to get started contributing.

 The goal
 --------